NTNU-Cybernetics-Subjects/lonewolf/README.md

 ## References

-If you use this work in your research, please cite the following publications:
+If you use this work in your research, please cite the following publications from the creators of GBPlanner2:

 **Graph-based subterranean exploration path planning using aerial and legged robots**
 ```